zrmacc/MCC/README.md

 ```

 ```
-##   Time     Arm0     Arm1 Contrast    Estimate           L          U
+##   Time     Arm0     Arm1 Contrast   Estimate           L        U          P
-## 1   60 103.5674 67.53429    A1-A0 -36.0330694 -62.0591162 -8.7798990
+## 1   60 44.23623 52.89457    A1-A0 -8.6583336 -17.7383583 1.759781 0.05940594
-## 2   60 103.5674 67.53429    A1/A0   0.6520808   0.4632125  0.9019682
+## 2   60 44.23623 52.89457    A1/A0  0.8363096   0.6920833 1.036865 0.06930693
-##             P
-## 1 0.005497251
-## 2 0.005997001
 ```

-## P-value Calculation
+Arguments include:

+* `tau` is the truncation time, or the time up to which the AUC is calculated.
+* The stratification factor `strata` is optional, and may be omitted.
+Strata empty in one arm or the other are allowed; these strata receive weight zero when combining areas across arms.
+* `reps` is the number of bootstrap replicates.
+The bootstrap is grouped by `idx`, and stratified by `strata`, if applicable.
+* `alpha` is 1 minus the desired confidence interval (CI) coverage.
+CIs are obtained via the percentile method, with probability $\alpha / 2$ allocated to each tail.
-Two methods of p-value calculation are available.
-For `pval_type = '2-sided'`, on each resample, the per-patient treatment assignments are randomized, and a null value of the test statistic is calculated.
-The p-value represents the proportion of resamples on which the null test statistic was as or more extreme than observed.
+* `pval_type` is either `'2-sided'` or `'1-sided'`.
+For `'2-sided'`, on each resample, the per-patient treatment assignments are randomized, and null values for the test statistics area calculated.
+The final p-value represents the proportion of resamples on which the null test statistics were as or more extreme than observed.
 For `pval_type = '1-sided'`, the treatment assignments are not randomized; instead, the p-value is calculated as the proportion of resamples on which the sign of the bootstrapped difference in areas disagrees with the observed sign.